-Novel Form of 2-4 D Resistance in Broad Leaf Crops using Gene Editing
+Novel Form of Herbicide Resistance in Various Plants using Gene Editing

 Available for Licensing